DawsonJay/portfolio/CHAT-RECORDS.md

 This document provides complete instructions for creating chat records in this portfolio project.
 Follow these instructions exactly when the user requests a chat record.

 ## File Location
-**All chat records for this project must be created at:**
+**All chat records for this project must be created in the portfolio-profile project at:**
 ```
-records/portfolio-website/chat-record-[timestamp].md
+/home/james/Documents/portfolio-profile/records/portfolio-website/chat-record-[timestamp].md
 ```

+**Important**: Chat records are stored in the portfolio-profile project, not in this portfolio code project.
+This keeps data/documentation separate from code.

 ## Step 1: Get Current Timestamp
 **Execute this command to get the current GMT/UTC timestamp:**